-Intake statistics 2020:
+Intake statistics 2021:

-In 2020 we received 33 requests for mediation (2019: 40).
-Eventually, 19 couples withdrew from the procedure this year (2019: 17).
-These 19 reports were sent back to the Ministry of Justice for reasons of pregnancy, divorce, too long waiting times or other reasons.
-In 2020, no reports were forwarded to another mediating organization (2019: -).
+In 2021 we received 12 requests for mediation (2020: 33).
+Eventually, 14 couples withdrew from the procedure this year (2020: 19).
+These 14 reports were sent back to the Ministry of Justice for reasons of pregnancy, divorce, too long waiting times or other reasons.
+In 2021, 3 reports were forwarded to another mediating organization (2020: -).

 In all procedures, after the special need-intake interview, families were able to proceed directly to the country intake for Taiwan.
-In the course of 2020, the corona pandemic made it impossible for China to correctly estimate whether there were mediation options.
-For that reason, the intake of new families was (temporarily) stopped in October 2020.
+Because the adoption procedures from China have come to a standstill since the corona pandemic, we can no longer correctly estimate whether there are mediation options since July 2020.
+For that reason, the intake of new families was stopped in October 2020.